·

 Valencia’s Old Town is home to some of the most fascinating museums in Valencia that will transport you through time and space.
 Whether you’re interested in art, science, or history, there’s a museum for you in Valencia.
 Here are a few of the top museums to check out during your visit:

-Highly decorated facade and door to the building of National Ceramics Museum in old town Valencia.
+Highly decorated facade and door to the building of National Ceramics Museum in Old Town Valencia

 • Museum of Fine Arts of Valencia: This museum’s collection includes works by Spanish masters like Velázquez, Goya, and Sorolla, as well as international artists like Van Dyck and Murillo.
 The building itself is a work of art, with its beautiful Baroque façade and stunning interior courtyard.